edgedb/edgedb/docs/guides/tutorials/fastapi_gelai_searchbot.rst

 search over multiple messages, the bot will be able to recall that and cut straight to the result next time.

-Stage 5.
+Step 6.
 Use Gel's advanced features to create a RAG
 ====================================================

 At this point we have a decent search bot that can refine a search query over